 Content marketing is no different, and that’s where fundamental content marketing principles come in.
 In short, they’re directives and tried-and-true rules that consistently help marketers reach goals and succeed.
 Here are some examples.

 Good content does much more than showcase a product and tell people why they should consider buying it.
 It also seeks to be genuinely helpful to the consumer on a deeper level, meaning it informs, inspires, or entertains.

 Your audience needs to know when they can expect new content from you.
 So regardless of how frequently or rarely you publish content, it’s essential to maintain a consistent publishing schedule.

 Brands are a lot like people in that they’re unique.
 They also have one-of-a-kind brand voices, values, stances, and principles.
 A good content marketing strategy aims to show the human side of a brand or company.

 Avoid sales jargon

-Although some sales speak is inevitable when you’re marketing a product or service, you generally want your audience to forget that’s the core purpose of your content marketing efforts.
+Although some sales speak is inevitable when marketing a product or service, you generally want your audience to forget that’s the core purpose of your content marketing efforts.
 Content that resonates the best and attracts the most shares is content that connects with the reader on a personal level.

 The more value and uniqueness you can deliver with your content, the more successful it will ultimately be.
 So aim to be the best at what you do.
-Show people why they should care what you have to say, and they’ll surely listen.
+Show people why they should care what you say, and they’ll surely listen.

 Which are the 10 most efficient content formats to use in your strategy?